2019 NFL season: Postseason

 The 2019 playoffs began on January 4–5, 2020 with the wild-card round.
 The four winners of these games visited the top two seeds in each conference in the Divisional Round games on January 11–12.
 The winners of those games advanced to the Conference Championships on January 19.
 The 2020 Pro Bowl was played at Camping World Stadium in Orlando on January 26.
 Super Bowl LIV was played at Hard Rock Stadium in Miami on February 2.

 The start times for the Divisional Round games on Sunday, January 12, were moved to 3:00 p.m. and 6:30 p.m.
 ET (as is already the case with the conference championship games), rather than the typical 1:00 p.m. and 4:30 p.m. windows used for this round in previous seasons.

+This was the final season under the 12-team playoff bracket.